DziNeIT/dzlib/README.md

 # dzlib

-dzlib is a Java library full of helpful utilities.
-It provides access to some of the darker parts of Java, like the `sun.misc.Unsafe` class.
+dzlib is a Java library full of helpful utilities, either written by me or sourced from other utility libraries / open-source programs (these are pointed out in JavaDocs).

 ## Authors

-The dzlib library is created and maintained by DziNeIT (Ollie).
+The dzlib library is created and maintained by Oliver Stanley.
 Authors of individual classes and code are pointed out in the JavaDocs.
-Note that if applicable, the formatting for a JavaDoc @author tag is 'Real Name [GitHub User]'.

 ## License